EnMasseProject/enmasse-workshop/README.md

 mvn fabric8:resource fabric8:deploy
 ```

 The thermostat will be deployed to the OpenShift cluster.
-The pod will be named `controller-$number` where `$number` is incremented each time you run the deploy command.
+The pod will be named `thermostat-$number` where `$number` is incremented each time you run the deploy command.

 ### Running the IoT simulator